- Home

 - Make it a priority to spend time with your partner.
 Arrange a “date” or even a weekend away.

-- Enjoy other physical contact with your partner without having sexual intercourse to maintain intimacy.
-Try skin-to-skin touch, such as massaging each other or having a bath together.
+- Enjoy physical contact without sexual penetration to maintain intimacy.
+Try skin-to-skin touch, such as massaging each other, or having a bath together.

 - Suggest a quick, gentle lovemaking session rather than a long session.

 - Keep an open mind.
-Read an erotic story, watch an erotic movie or explore the range of adult products that are available (e.g. personal lubricants and sex toys like dildos and vibrators).
-These may help spark your interest in sex or your partner can satisfy themselves, either alone or with you present.
+You could read an erotic story, watch an erotic movie or try some adult products (e.g. personal lubricants and sex toys like vibrators).
+These may help spark your interest in sex or your partner can masturbate, either alone or with you present.

 - Stimulate yourself so you become aware of how you like to be touched.